kuroko-lang/kuroko/README.md

 #   ArgumentError: foo() takes exactly 1 argument (0 given)
 ```

-When using the repl, global state will remain after an expression and the prompt will be displayed again.
+When using the repl, global state will remain after an exception and the prompt will be displayed again.

 To catch exceptions, use `try`/`except`: